AMRC-FactoryPlus/amrc-connectivity-stack/README.md

 `factory-plus.nodeUuid`|Deployment UUID
 `factory-plus.name`|Name supplied to the deployment

+* Pods (including pod templates inside Deployments) need to make sure they are deployed to the correct host.

 * Where a Service is needed to provide access to a deployed container, this should normally have `internalTrafficPolicy: Local`.
 This will only make the Service available on the host the container is running on.
 While this is not a robust security measure it helps.

+### Deploying to the correct host

+Deploying Pods to the correct host requires two things:

+* Setting `nodeSelector`.
+* Setting tolerations so that the Pod will deploy to tainted hosts.

+Taints are set on certain hosts to avoid floating and infrastructure pods being deployed there.
+For example, a Pi might be tainted, or a cell gateway that is frequently turned off without warning.
+Deployments pushed to a specific host need to tolerate these taints or Kubernetes will refuse to schedule the pod.

+Pod templates within Deployments should contain this section:

+    {{ if .Values.hostname }}
+          nodeSelector:
+            kubernetes.io/hostname: {{ .Values.hostname | quote }}
+          tolerations:
+            - key: factoryplus.app.amrc.co.uk/specialised
+              operator: Exists
+    {{ end }}

+This only sets the toleration for host-specific deployments.
+This will require

+    values:
+      hostname: "{{hostname}}"

+in the _Helm chart template_ to pass the hostname through the values file.

+### Deploying the chart to the edge

 Once the chart is written, commit it to Git and get it pushed to your internal Git server.
 There are three ways to accomplish this:

-* Create a PR and get it accepted.
-When a new version of ACS is released, upgrade to the new version.
-The new chart will be pulled down automatically.
-We are unlikely to be possible for an untested chart.
+* Changes that are accepted into an ACS release will be pushed to all installations which are using the default settings.
+Untested charts are unlikely to be accepted into a release.

-* Push to a branch, on this repo or a clone.
-Change the service-setup config of your ACS installation to pull from your new branch.
+* Push to a branch on this repo, a clone on public Github, or a clone created on your own infrastructure.
+Change the service-setup config of your ACS installation to pull from your new branch/repo.
 This will require adjusting your ACS `values.yaml` and redeploying.

-* Clone the edge helm charts repo in your internal ACS git server and push to it directly.
+* Clone the edge helm charts repo in your internal ACS git server and push to `main` directly.
 This will stop your internal mirror from updating from Github when you upgrade ACS.

+To use the last option, clone the repo `https://git.BASE/git/shared/helm` where `BASE` is your ACS `baseUrl`.
+(Use `http` if you have an insecure deployment).
+Any commit pushed to `main` on this repo will be deployed to the edge clusters.

+When ACS is upgraded the automatic pull performed by service-setup will update the `acs` branch.
+If `main` has moved away from `acs` then service-setup won't update `main`, you will need to merge the changes manually.

 Now create a _Helm chart template_ (see the previous section) so you can deploy your new chart.